-- Driver Alerts and Warnings Before driving with Wingman ACB, the driver should fully understand all the audible alerts and visual indicators that the system provides.
+- Driver Alerts and Warnings Before driving with Wingman Advanced, the driver should fully understand all the audible alerts and visual indicators that the system provides.
 This booklet will assist in explaining what each of them means.
-Any audible and/or visual alert by the system means that your vehicle is too close to the vehicle ahead and the driver must immediately act to potentially avoid - or lessen the severity of - a collision. - The Impact Alert (IA) is the most severe alert issued by the Wingman ACB system.
-This alert indicates that a collision with the detected forward vehicle is likely and the driver must immediately act to potentially avoid - or lessen the severity of - a collision.
-The Impact Alert is ready to alert the driver whenever the vehicle is moving above 15 mph (24 km/h).
+Any audible and/or visual alert by the system means that your vehicle is too close to the vehicle ahead.
+The driver must immediately act to potentially avoid, or lessen the severity of, a collision. - The Impact Alert (IA) is the most severe alert issued by the Wingman Advanced system.
+This alert indicates that a collision with the detected forward vehicle is likely.
+The driver must immediately act to potentially avoid, or lessen the severity of, a collision.
+The Impact Alert is ready to alert the driver whenever the vehicle is moving above 15 mph.